infinum/eightshift-boilerplate/README.md

 * GitIgnore
 * Sass files based on Infinum Handbook
 * Precreated template files nad helpers
-* Bem menues
+* BEM menues
 * Google rich snippets
 * ...

 ## Getting started

+First you need to install WordPress locally, using any of the local development environment you prefer.
+You can use XAMPP, MAMP, WAMP, VVV, Docker or Laravel Valet.

-We recommend search and replace `theme_name` with your theme name.
+We recommend that you search and replace `theme_name` with your desired theme name.
-Change theme name in files:
+Change the theme name in these files:

 * `theme_name` - theme folder
 * `webpack.config.js` - in `themeName` variable